core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Renamed "Signature Encryption Algorithm" to "Group Encryption Algorithm".

 * Guidelines on the Pairwise Key Agreement Algorithm and derivation of the Diffie-Hellman secret.

+* The possible use of a mode follows from the set parameters.

 * The Group Manager is not optional, but always present.